seligj95/app-service-aspire-eshop-agents/README.md

 ### Automatic Trace Information

 **🔍 Built-in Trace IDs:**
-Starting with each agent response, the application automatically includes **Thread ID** and **Run ID** at the bottom of every message.
+Once you send a message, the application displays the **Thread ID** at the top of the chat for persistent visibility and automatically appends the **Run ID** to each agent response.
+If you hit the button to start a new conversation, the thread ID will disappear and a new one will be generated once you send your first message in that conversation.
 This makes it incredibly easy to find the exact conversation in the Azure portal.

+**Note:** The run ID will not persist if you move between tabs in the fashion store, but the thread ID will remain visible.

 ### Viewing Traces in Azure AI Foundry Portal